 The manager, Talant, is from the Alay Mountains himself and knows the local communities well.
 In fact, as we trekked with him he would greet all local families along the way.
 They talked with him about what we were doing and if the families might want to become involved by offering accommodation (e.g., yurt stays), meals or other support.
 All the tours and treks through Visit Alay use local guides, and a portion of their profits goes back to the community.
 (Disclosure: Our trek was organized for us and paid by the USAID-BGI tourism development project as we were helping to mark the trails.)

 Because we were also marking the trails at the same time, we had two guides on our trip.
 We can recommend both of them.
 Aziret grew up in a village in the Alay Valley, but is currently based out of Osh since he is studying foreign languages at university.
 He guides during the summer to support his eduction.
 Ubai is based in Sary Mogul and knows all the mountains in the area like the back of his hand.
 Both are pretty good cooks, too.
+Update September 2019: Aziret is now working in the Visit Alay office in Osh so he is no longer guiding.
+However, we had Timur as our trekking guide during our recent visit and he was also great during the nine days we were together in the mountains and in villages.

 They took good care of us, always making sure there was hot water for tea or coffee.
 They had abundant snacks on hand any time we looked hungry.
 They are also both horse experts, and were very adept with pack horses, especially over some of the very difficult mountain passes.